Owen-Quast/Does-O-Line-Play-Determine-QB-Success-/README.md

 ## Methodology

 ### OL Pressure Metric
 Pressure rate is calculated as the proportion of dropbacks resulting in either a QB hit or a sack.
-This is an imperfect proxy for true pressure rate — it does not capture hurries or incomplete pressures — but it is the most reliable measure available in public play-by-play data.
+This is an imperfect proxy for true pressure rate, it does not capture hurries or incomplete pressures — but it is the most reliable measure available in public play-by-play data.

 ### QB Performance Metric
 EPA per play (qb_epa from nflverse) measures the value added or lost on each dropback relative to expectation.
 It is the most context-neutral measure of QB efficiency available in public data.